 The Luangwa Valley is famous for its populations of large mammals, having an exceptionally high density of both leopard and hippo, healthy lion populations and a large number of elephant and buffalo.
-Thornicroft giraffe – a species endemic to the Luangwa Valley – are a common sight for visitors.
+Luangwa giraffe – a sub-species of Masaai giraffe endemic to the Luangwa Valley – are a common sight for visitors.
 The rivers are teeming with hippo pods, with approximately 50 – 100 individuals per kilometre on the most heavily populated stretches of the Luangwa River in our area.
 Crocodiles are often seen swimming or sunning themselves on the warm sandy banks of the Luangwa River.

 The bush along the river at Munyamadzi supports a host of species including waterbuck, Chobe bushbuck, impala, puku and many more.
 The Mopane and Miombo woodlands are home to large herds of buffalo and roan, kudu, common duiker, Sharpe’s grysbok and Lichtenstein’s hartebeest, with klipspringer found in the rockier areas.
-Warthog and vervet monkeys are often seen on the Reserve as well as several species of mongoose and the adorable tree squirrel.
+Warthog and vervet monkeys are often seen on the Reserve as well as several species of mongoose.
 Waterbuck, impala, puku and baboons are often seen on the other side of the river from camp in the mornings and evenings, with lions making an appearance every so often.

 Special sightings include Pel’s fishing owl, Lillian’s lovebirds, the migratory Angolan pitta and black stork, purple-crested lourie/turaco, bathawks and the charismatic carmine bee eaters at the end of the dry season.